Maj. Mark Jacobsen

 I graduated from the United States Air Force Academy in 2002 with a degree in Astronautical Engineering and spent four years flying the C-17 Globemaster III at McChord AFB, WA.
 In 2008 I was selected for an Olmsted scholarship to Amman, Jordan.
 I spent eight months studying Arabic at the Defense Language Institute in Monterey, CA then moved with my family to Amman for two years.
 I continued to study both Modern Standard Arabic and Levantine Arabic and earned a master’s degree in Conflict Resolution from the University of Jordan.
 My master’s thesis was on different discourses about Islam within the United States.
 I also spent two months studying basic shariah and tajwiid (Qur’an memorization and recital) at an Islamic school.
 I traveled extensively within Jordan, as well as to Turkey, Morocco, Tunisia, Egypt, Israel, Qatar, Bahrain, Kuwait, and Oman.
 The Arab Spring began during my second year in the region.

 I returned to the C-17, then spent a year studying strategy at the Air Force’s School of Advanced Air & Space Studies (SAASS).
 I wrote my SAASS thesis on strategy in fragmented wars, with an emphasis on Syria.
-I am currently a doctoral candidate in Stanford University’s Political Science program.
+I am currently a doctoral student in Stanford University’s Political Science program.